appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/testing-distribution.md

 To configure this logo, you need to SSH into the Appcircle server and edit the `global.yaml` file of the project.

-Also you need to copy the logo image to the Appcircle server before configuring.
+Also, you need to copy the logo image to the Appcircle server before configuring.

 :::caution
 Please note that this process will cause downtime since it requires a restart of the Appcircle server.